NCH-Data-Science/time.table/README.md

 # time.table
-an R package for wranling time series data with data.table
+an R package for wrangling time series data with data.table

 ## Installation
 ```{r}